How to Find the Healthiest Breakfast Cereal

-Do you like to eat breakfast cereal?
-Unfortunately there are a lot of things to be wary of about breakfast cereal.
-This includes cancer-causing pesticides, toxic ingredients, nutrition and cost.
-If you still want to eat breakfast cereal after reading this, then I have some tips on finding the best brands.
+Much to the dismay of cereal lovers there are a lot of things to be wary of about breakfast cereal.
+The list includes cancer-causing pesticides, toxic ingredients, nutrition and the cost.
+If cereal is still your hearts desire after reading this, then I have some tips on finding the best brands.
 Ditching cereal is also an option and I have some ideas for that also!

 First question is what’s in cereal?
 Read the label and you might find refined grains, sugar, artificial flavors, colors, preservatives and added vitamins.